JeremyPittard/whitfordwarriors/src/pages/index.md

   blurbs:
     - image: /img/group-1.png
       text: >-
-        During the season our Netball and Football teams play on Saturdays, with the club open on Saturday nights and Thursdays after training.
-We have events all throughout the season ranging from Ladies Day to our Premier event The Warriors Cup.
+        During the season, our Netball and Football teams play on Saturday.
+The social hall is open Saturday nights and Thursdays after training and we welcome current and former members to join us with events are scheduled throughout the season ranging from Ladies Day to our Premier event The Warriors Cup.
-    - image: /img/group.png
+    - image: /img/house.png
       text: >-
-        As a club, we look to provide a great family atmosphere and be a positive place within our community.
-We encourage anyone to come down and join our teams, support our teams and have a chat.
+        As a club, we look to provide a great family atmosphere and to be a positive place within our community.
+We encourage anyone to come down and join our club, support our teams and have a chat.
 ---